 The Quantum Theorist at the Wedding

 At the weekend I went to a wedding and sat next to a theoretical physicist.
 This was exciting enough, but I discovered that he'd just finished a PhD in an area of research very similar to my own (computational quantum mechanics).
 It’s a pretty niche area so I was astonished another human being had actually heard of it.
-Naturally I wanted to talk to find out more.
+Naturally I wanted to find out more.

 As he explained his work I realised the discovery he’d made was truly phenomenal.
 A potential game-changer which alters our understanding of Physics.
 Then, as I finished worshipping him, the conversation went like this…